SettleMint

 The provider must return these claims for the requested scopes:

-• email plus an honored verification signal — an explicit email_verified: false (or "false") is rejected; an omitted email_verified is accepted (claim absent is not the same as unverified).
+• email plus an honored verification signal: an explicit email_verified: false (or "false") is rejected; an omitted email_verified is accepted, because a missing claim is not the same as an unverified one.

 • a role or group claim carrying the adminClaim value when the user should be a platform admin.